 This profession is noble and courageous, and you now have a seat at the table.

-While there are so many items I want to discuss with you, today I am going to focus on the gifts you bring to the fire service.
+While there are so many items I want to discuss with you today, I will focus on the gifts you bring to the fire service.

 First, let’s address the elephant in the room.

-You will find that the majority of the men and women in this profession are welcoming and excited to guide you on your career.
+You will find that most men and women in this profession are welcoming and excited to guide you on your career.
 Most of your mentors are going to be white males.
 Learn from them, absorb their knowledge, and keep those tools in your toolbox for use throughout your career.
-You will also meet incredible women along the way who have cracked a lot of doors in this profession, respect what they have done and continue to open the doors in front of you.
+You will also meet incredible women along the way who have cracked a lot of doors in this profession, respect what they have done, and continue to open the doors in front of you.

 Second, you are not going to be as strong as some of the guys.